Developing a new target driver for the Black Magic Probe is straight forward on many ARM platforms.

 <target>_probe with the C prototype of

-static to avoid name collisions with other functions.
+static to avoid name collisions with other target implementations.

-You will modify three files to make your target part of the BMP build, the first is the make file,
+You will modify four files to make your target part of the BMP build, the first is the make file,

-A typical target driver will be updates to these three files and your new
+A typical target driver will be updates to these four files and your new